rae004/nextjs-serverless-aws-deploy/README.md

 > **_Note_**: This Starter is setup to use AWS CDK v1, installing v2 will result in errors.

 ### Using CDK Cli
-AWS Cdk command can be called directly, for example using `cdk ls` will list all Stacks in the cdk app.
+AWS Cdk commands can be called directly, for example using `cdk ls` will build and then list all Stacks in the cdk app.

 >**Get Stack Names**
 >